SChandu7/djangobackend/README.md

 ## 🏆 License
 This project is licensed under the MIT License.
 You’re free to use, modify, and distribute for academic and research purposes.

+---

+## Contact

+If you have any questions or suggestions regarding the Coffee app, feel free to contact us at kingchandus143@gmail.com

+---